tnichols217/notes/APArt/Piece Descriptions.md

 ### Processes

-1. Researched nostalgic, fun items; settled on the NES controller, representing hours of fun in old games
+1. Researched nostalgic, fun items; settled on the NES controller, due to fimilar
 2. Revised from basic clean textures to a heavily used-looking to convey a sense of an old memories

 ## 7 - Drum